Miss Your Medicare Initial Enrollment? What You Should Know.

 If it’s been three or more months since you turned 65 and you’re not sure if you’re enrolled, contact Medicare to find out.
 [1]

-Are There Penalties for Missing my IEP?
+Are There Penalties for Missing My IEP?

 Missing your IEP can be a costly mistake.
 Whether you’re talking about Medicare Part A, Medicare Part B, or Medicare Prescription Drug Plan (Part D) — all three come with late enrollment penalties that get tacked onto your monthly premiums when you finally do sign up.
 Even worse, you’ll pay some of these penalties as long as you have the coverage.
 Here’s a breakdown of the current enrollment penalties for the different kinds of Medicare:

-Medicare Part A late-enrollment penalty
+Medicare Part A Late-Enrollment Penalty

 Let’s start here: you won’t have to pay for Medicare Part A if you or your spouse worked for 10 or more years.
 If you worked less than that, you might have a monthly premium for Part A, also known as Medicare’s hospital coverage.
 If you worked less than 10 years and missed your IEP, you’ll have to pay a penalty.